GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 3. Toxic
 4. Psychic

 The moths will continue for a number of rounds equal to the spell's tier.
-As an action, you may redurect moths from one target to another.
+As an action, you may redirect moths from one target to another.

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may choose to either increase the range by 5 yards or afflict an additional creature.